dingherself/130/handouts/_posts/2025-03-19-fausto-sterling-sexing-the-body-chaps-3-7.md

 - … and more
 - PCOS? (debated)

-Nomenclature: Disorders of Sex Development (DSD) vs. variations/differences
+Nomenclature: Disorders of Sex Development (DSD) vs. intersex variations

 ### The Traditional Model for Managing Intersex Newborns